ueberdosis/tiptap/docs/src/docPages/api/editor.md

 This class is a central building block of tiptap.
 It does most of the heavy lifting of creating a working  [ProseMirror](https://ProseMirror.net/) editor such as creating the [`EditorView`](https://ProseMirror.net/docs/ref/#view.EditorView), setting the initial [`EditorState`](https://ProseMirror.net/docs/ref/#state.Editor_State) and so on.

 ## Configuration
-All of the listed settings can be set before initialization, or read during runtime, or some of them even updated for a running instance (e. g. `editable`).

 | Setting            | Type            | Default     | Description                                                                                                                                                                         |
 | ------------------ | --------------- | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `autoFocus`        | `Boolean`       | `false`     | Focus the editor on init.                                                                                                                                                           |